mochoabuilds/-cognition-/README.md

 *** WORKING PAPER ***

-*** ATTACHED CODE FOR PROOF-OF-CONCEPT ***
+*** ATTACHED CODE FOR (PROOF-OF-CONCEPT) ***

 # WHAT IS IT?

-* My research extends the idea of what a neighborhood shop can and should be.
-With the help of many others, I explore: are there less costly/more social ways to do day-to-day operations in neighborhood shops?
+* This research extends the idea of what a neighborhood shop can and should be.
+With the help of many others, I explore whether there are less costly / more social ways to do day-to-day operations :)

 # WHY?

 * Neighborhood shops do more than provide us with essential goods.
 They are a place you can go daily for the simple pleasure of good company and conversation.
-Neighborhood shops are where unrelated people relate.
+They are where unrelated people relate.
 However, these spaces of informal public life are not totally engrained in our yung Midwestern cities.
-My goal is to provide them a platform-as-a-service for enabling autonomous checkout using computer vision, overhead cameras and processing power to track and process purchases of goods.
-It's a modern tool neighborhood shops didn't know they wanted, but suddenly may not be able to live without.
+My goal is to provide neighborhoods shops with modern tools using computer vision, overhead cameras and brute computational force to track and process purchases of goods.
+It's a tool they didn't know they wanted, but suddenly may not be able to live without.

-# REAL WORLD APPLICATIONS
+# REAL WORLD APPLICATIONS!

 * Shop Software: Inventory Assistant via Smartphone App
-* Shop Hardware: Sensing System Product Design
+* Shop Hardware: Sensing System via Product Design
 * Guest Software: Autonomous Checkout via Smartphone App

 # PRODUCT DESIGN